psychemedia/storytelling-notes/gawain_and_carle_of_carlisle.md

 > " Twenty winters have passed now, since I made a vow before God, one that has brought me much discredit.
 I made a pledge that no man should spend the night in my castle unless he did everything I asked him to do, or else he should be slain.
 Knight, page, earl or squire, I have never found a single man able to survive this pledge, except for you.
 May God reward you!
 I am delighted!
 Through the grace of Mary, Queen of Heaven, my sorrow is turned to joy!’"

-Cale showed Gawain a building filled with dead men's bones, the ground blood stained.
+Carle showed Gawain a building filled with dead men's bones, the ground blood stained.
 "I did this with my animals".

 Gawain invited in for breakfast, and Bishop and Kay.
 Bishop was given a mitre, a ring and a gold cloth, Kay a war horse.
 Gawain, his daughter, a riding horse, and a pack horse laden down with gold.